REVIEWS

 Great Western Highway (UWAP, 2012)

-J.M.Coetzee (Nobel Laureate for Literature)
+J.M.Coetzee (Nobel Laureate in Literature)

 “[Macris] give[s] detailed and elegant descriptions of the flotsam of consumption and modern infrastructure, bringing his readers [to] really look at the objects which their daily projects push to the unfocussed periphery.
 Macris consolidates the stylistic achievement which made Capital Volume One such a critical success.”